fabric8-quickstarts/karaf2-cxf-rest/README.md

 You can use any browser to perform a HTTP GET.
 This allows you to very easily test a few of the RESTful services we defined:

 Notice: As it depends on your OpenShift setup, the hostname (route) might vary.
-Verify with `oc get routes` which hostname is valid for you
+Verify with `oc get routes` which hostname is valid for you.
+Add the '-Dfabric8.deploy.createExternalUrls=true' option to your maven commands if you want it to deploy a Route configuration for the service.

 Use this URL to display the root of the REST service, which also allows to access the WADL of the service: